Are All Men Pedophiles?

 Are All Men Pedophiles? is a 2012 documentary film by Rwandan-Dutch media producer Jan-Willem Breure.
 Presented by 14-year-old model Savannah van Zweeden and covering the topics of pedophilia and hebephilia, the entire film was financed privately, mainly by the 23-year-old Breure (with the rest of the funding coming from the Royal Academy of Art, The Hague).
 Are All Men Pedophiles? had its world premiere at the Queens World Film Festival in New York City on March 2, 2012 and has been screened at a number of film festivals.

 Synopsis

 The documentary explores what it regards as a "pedophilia hysteria" and argues there is a "witch-hunt" against men.
 Furthermore, it argues that in an effort to protect children, society has begun to isolate men.
 The film suggests that all men are viewed as potential pedophiles and examines the political and social consequences of that assumption.

-The film's tagline is "Eighteen Is Just A Number", expressing its principal claim that all men are hebephiles, which it defines as attraction to teenagers.
-The film argues that society needs to make a distinction between this and true pedophilia—a primary or exclusive sexual attraction to prepubescent children.
+The film's tagline is "Eighteen Is Just A Number", expressing it’s principal claim that all men are hebephiles, which it defines as attraction to teenagers.
+The film argues that society needs to make a distinction between this and “true” pedophilia—a primary or exclusive sexual attraction to prepubescent children.

+Men and women, on average, become attracted to each other once they hit puberty and sexually mature, and the director argues this does not change as they grow older — i.e., people do not automatically stop being attracted to someone under 18 when they themselves turn over 18.
+The film also argues that relatively speaking female "pedophiles" get a free pass in western society compared to males.

+The narrator brings up pederasty and various old religious texts, as an illustration of changing societal norms.